OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

     In the Octopus web portal, navigate to **{{Configuration,Settings,Jira Issue Tracker}}** and enter the following values for your Jira instance:

     - **Jira Base URL**.
-This tells Octopus where your Jira instance is located and enables Octopus to render the links back to Jira issues. i.e., https://your-jira-instance.atlassian.net or https://your-internal-jira-instance/
+This tells Octopus where your Jira instance is located and enables Octopus to render the links back to Jira issues. i.e., https://your-internal-jira-instance/

     Ensure the **Is Enabled** property is set as well.